 B. Sensor.
-General description: It is an electronic system capable of measuring CO2 levels in the air.
-MH-Z19 NDIR infrared gas module is a common type, small size sensor, using non-dispersive infrared (NDIR) principle to detect the existence of CO2 in the air, with good selectivity, non-oxygen dependent whit a measuring range from 0 to 5000 ppm.
-This in order to be able to detect the presence of living people in places where a person or a regular camera cannot be introduced in the disaster areas, such as a person under rubble.
+General description: It is an electronic system capable of measuring CO2 and TVOC levels in the air.
+CCS811 gas digital sensor is a common type with a very small size sensor, good selectivity, non-oxygen dependent and ultralow power, with a measuring range from 400 to 8192 ppm.
+This to be able to detect the presence of living people in places where a person or a regular camera could not be introduced in disaster areas, such as a person under rubble.

-Measurements by the microcontroller control system are based on serial communication.
-Data are processed with the microcontroller by a sequence of commands by the serial bus.
+Measurements by the microcontroller control system are based on I2C communication (between microcontroller and sensor) and serial communication to main controller system (after it is converted to RS-422 by a ISL3177EIUZ Renesas's transceiver).
+Data is processed with the microcontroller by a sequence of commands by the RS-422 bus.